ONE National Gay & Lesbian Archives: History

 As the burgeoning gay liberation movement took off and became more closely intertwined with the movements for civil rights of the 1960s and 1970s, ONE Inc., Jim Kepner and a growing group of activists were poised to collect original materials from that critical time period.
 By the late 1970s and early 1980s, ONE obtained crucial documents chronicling the establishment of the "gay community" and its established and increasingly diverse groups and organizations.

 Since the 1980s, the archival collections have grown substantially as gay issues and gay culture became more integrated into the mainstream culture of the United States.

-In October 2012 ONE National Gay & Lesbian Archives celebrated the 60th anniversary of its founding and the printing of ONE Magazine.
+In 1995, the Los Angeles Times reported that the University of Southern California (USC) had become home to one of the world’s largest gay archives through the merger of two major Los Angeles collections: the ONE Institute and the International Gay and Lesbian Archives.
+Together containing about two million items, including books, newspapers, and political materials, the article noted that these archives trace their origins to 1942 and document decades of LGBTQ+ history and culture.
+The move marked a milestone in academia’s acceptance of gay studies, providing scholars access to a comprehensive record of the gay experience.
+USC’s acquisition was expected to strengthen research in the growing field of gay and lesbian studies, which by the mid-1990s was being offered at dozens of American universities.

+In 2010, One Institute officially donated the collections to the University of Southern California, establishing ONE Archives at the USC Libraries as a division of the USC Libraries system.
+The One Institute, renamed in 2023, now operates as an entirely independent organization that does not directly support the collections or mission of ONE Archives at the USC Libraries.

 Organizational timeline

-The institutional history of ONE reveals a set of complex, overlapping and groundbreaking activities that provided a wide variety of pioneering services to LGBT Americans:
+The institutional history of ONE reveals a set of complex, overlapping and groundbreaking activities that provided a wide variety of pioneering services to LGBTQ Americans: